tchajed/sys-verif-fa25/docs/notes/goose.md

 The reason this is the direction of the inequality is that the proofs will show that every execution in $\mathrm{semantics}(\mathrm{goose}(p))$ satisfy some specification, and in that case this inclusion guarantees that all the real executable behaviors are also "good", even if the semantics has some extra behaviors.
 On the other hand it would not be ok to verify a _subset_ of the behaviors of a program since one of the excluded behaviors could be exactly the kind of bug you wanted to avoid.

 If translation does not work, sound (can't prove something wrong) but not a good developer experience.
 Failure modes: does not translate, does not compile in Coq, compiles but GooseLang code is always undefined.

+This correctness criteria for Goose makes it easier to understand why the implementation would want the official typechecker and not some other version: whatever the meaning of a Go program, we want the Goose understanding to match the Go compiler's understanding.
+If they both don't match the reference manual, or if the reference manual is ambiguous, that doesn't affect Goose's correctness.